Reduce Your Liquor Cost

 Most bar owners assume the problem is pricing.
 Usually it's not.
 High pour cost almost always traces back to one of these four categories:

-Bartenders who free-pour add 10–30% more than the recipe calls for.
+Bartenders who free-pour add 10 to 30% more than the recipe calls for.
 Without oz-level tracking, you can't see it until the bottle is gone and the cost is already absorbed.

 Drinks made wrong, poured out, or intentionally given away create losses that look identical to legitimate usage in your POS reports.